TranKien-n/MASIV-Intern-Test/README.md

 ## Deployment

-This project can be deployed using any free hosting service:
+This project can be deployed using any free hosting service.
+The sites that were used for this assessment are noted below.

 **Frontend**
 - Vercel
-- Netlify

 **Backend**
 - Render.com

-- Railway.app
+Both backend and frontend have been deployed successfully.
 ---

 ## Status